 What Causes Noisy Plumbing?

-If you’ve been legitimately afraid that your home had developed its very own Moaning Myrtle, allow us to put your ghostly fears to rest.
+We’ve all experienced being a little bit spooked by weird sounds coming from our plumbing, especially as kids.
 Although they can sound positively dreadful, there’s usually a completely reasonable explanation for noisy plumbing.
 Here are some causes our plumbing experts have revealed in the past: